- ABOUT US

 You must also complete four transferable courses with grades of C or better from at least two of the following subject areas:

 These courses, along with any prerequisite courses for your major, must be completed by the end of the spring term before your transfer to UC Davis for fall enrollment.
+Beginning with fall 2015 applicants, it is strongly recommended that students complete UC transfer requirements in the areas of English and mathematics by the end of fall term, one year prior to enrollment in order to receive priority consideration.

 If you will require a visa to live or study in the United States, you are considered an international applicant and must follow additional admission procedures for international applicants.
 You are not considered an international applicant if you are a U.S. citizen or permanent resident, even if you have completed coursework at a school in another country.